Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 **ApiClient** is a preferable choice.

-_<sub>Note: this Web application has endpoints for using create and import Excel files with the 'ApiClient' property only.</a>_
+:warning: _<sub>Note: this Web application has endpoints for using create and import Excel, XML, ZIP files with the 'ApiClient' property only.</a>_ :warning:

 ## Run local tests